unix1/splunkclient/README.md

 Current Status
 --------------

 This is currently a development PoC.
-You can log in to any number of configured Splunk instances, issue "oneshot" searches and get back XML responses.
+You can log in to any number of configured Splunk instances, send events, issue "oneshot" searches and get back XML responses.

 Configure
 ---------

 Optionally edit the included `splunkclient.config` file.
 You can:

-* change default parameters such as host name, port, protocol, username, password
+* change connection parameters such as host name, port, protocol, username, password

 * add any number of other hosts to connect to in the `connections` tuple; just make sure each individual connection has a unique tuple name

-* note that when calling functions without specifying a connection name, the `splunkclient_conn_default` will be used, so please don't change the name of this default entry

-* change default pool and worker configuration
+* change default pool configuration, e.g. number of workers available for each connection pool, HTTP client backend, etc.

 Installation
 ------------